Materials Science and Engineering

 Master of Science (non-thesis option)

-This program is a course work only degree requiring 30 credits of graduate and/or advanced undergraduate level classes.
+This program is a non-thesis degree requiring 30 credits at the graduate and/or advanced undergraduate level.
 The program specifies 12 credits of required graduate coursework in core MSE subjects and 2 credits of graduate seminar.
 The remaining 18 credits in the curricular program may be tailored to suit your interests, with up to 12 elective credits available from advanced departmental or non-departmental undergraduate coursework (3000 and 4000 level courses).
 It is possible that the course of study could be completed in two semesters.
 Information regarding tuition, fees, and estimated expenses can be found at http://www.mtu.edu/gradschool/admissions/financial/cost/.
 For the 2014-15 academic year, he cost of tuition and mandatory fees for a semester of study at 15 credits was $12,432 ($820.50 per credit hour plus $124 required university fee), plus any applicable laboratory fees for courses that include a laboratory component.
 Although there are no scholarship or assistantship opportunities from the MSE department for the non-thesis MS program, students doing well in the program could be considered as possible candidates for department funded PhD research positions.

 Course descriptions of regularly scheduled MSE graduate and advanced undergraduate offerings are included below.
 Appropriate out-of-departmental courses at a numerical level of 3000 and above are eligible for elective credit, subject to availability and the approval of the graduate program coordinator.
 Out-of-department courses may be subject to availability, pre-requisite constraints, in-major restrictions, and/or approval of instructor.